 What if you do have a social media presence – are you consistent across all the platforms?
 Are the same colors on your blog the same on social media?

 Is your headshot the same everywhere (including your Gravatar)?
-One of the EASIEST ways to brand yourself is to be consistent.
+One of the EASIEST ways to brand yourself with your amateur blog is to be consistent.

 Set your brand colors and stick to it.
 Use them in your blog images, on your blog and in your social media profile banners.

 Set your fonts and use them consistently.
 For example, I use Montserrat on my blog.
 I make sure to use it for my content upgrades.

 I use Madina for my script font and make sure I use that for all my blog images.
 I’ve been toying with creating alternate Pinterest images, but I have a template that I use which has the font and colors already there.

 When people can recognize your brand, your blog will probably get more traffic and email subscribers – but only if your blog is consistent too.